stromseng/effective-progress/ROADMAP.md

 - make `SNAPSHOT_PUBLISH_INTERVAL_MILLIS` and other rendering constants etc be effect Configs.
 - make preallocated task description space configurable
 - look into making composable components like shadcn for the progress bar columns.
+- update task api to have methods on the tasks instead of having to pass the ids to functions. i.e `task.incrementSuccess`

 ## Customization